lkwate/generic-model-yii2/README.md

 **http://localhost:8080/index.php?r=genericmodel%2Fgeneric-model%2Fwelcome **

 ## use case
-The genericmodel you have installed require some configurations to work well.
+The genericmodel you have installed requires some configurations to work well.
 * execute the script in file /root_project/modules/genericmodel/scripts/Create.dll on your database
-* After execute the previous script in your database, go to the link **http://localhost:8080/index.php?r=genericmodel%2Fgeneric-model%2Fwelcome ** there will be a tree menu generated from table **rubrique** of your database now is a step to join enjoy the power of genericity without generate any code line.
+* After execute the previous script in your database, go to the link **http://localhost:8080/index.php?r=genericmodel%2Fgeneric-model%2Fwelcome ** there will be a tree menu generated from table **rubrique** of your database
+At this step we can operate on the tables of Databases without writing any code line.
 ...
 ##